Council opening hours throughout Christmas

 Please note that social housing is not guaranteed.
 It may take several years to become available.
 While waiting for long-term accommodation in the private sector, temporary housing may be offered.

 Affordable housing is in high demand, and there is limited availability.
-We cannot guarantee that accomodation will be where you’d prefer to live.
+We cannot guarantee that accommodation will be where you’d prefer to live.
 Any housing offer will be assessed to ensure it meets the needs of your household as outlined in your application.
 If you have specific preferences, you may want to explore private rental options.
 You may be better able to find a property that suits you and your family's needs.

 To secure suitable accommodation, financial support may be available.
 This can include Discretionary Housing Payments.
 Your Homelessness Support Officer can provide advice on accessing support to find affordable private rental properties.